Menna-Ahmed7/Cloud-Segmentation/README.md

    ```

 4. Run with kaggle for the dataset:
    - The dataset is not included due to its size.
-You need to import each notebook to Kaggle to have the dataset
+You need to import each notebook in Kaggle to have the dataset

 ### Evaluating Results